richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 ## Guidance to Designated Experts

 The designated experts (DE) should be familiar with {{RFC8126}}, particularly Section 5.
-As that reference suggests, the DE should ascertain the existence of a suitable specification, and verify that it is publicly available.
-The DE is also expected to check the clarity of purpose and use of the requested code points.
+As that reference suggests, they should ascertain the existence of a suitable specification, and verify that it is publicly available.
+They are also expected to check the clarity of purpose and use of the requested code points.

-In addition, the DE is expected to be familiar with this document, specifically the history documented here.
+In addition, Designated Experts are expected to be familiar with this document, specifically the history documented here.
 If reviewing a request to allocate a field value previously reserved for private or experimental use, but reallocated per this document, it is RECOMMENDED to seek the feedback of the